19hours/sg-statutes/Acts/Income Tax Act.md

 ### Writing-down allowances for intellectual property rights

-19B\.—(1) Subject to this section, where a company carrying on a trade or business has incurred on or after 1st November 2003 capital expenditure in acquiring any intellectual property rights for use in that trade or business, writing-down allowances in respect of that expenditure shall be made to it during a writing-down period of 5 years beginning with the year of assessment relating to the basis period in which that expenditure is incurred.
+19B\.—(1) Subject to this section, where a company carrying on a trade or business has incurred on or after 1st November 2003 capital expenditure in acquiring any intellectual property rights for use in that trade or business, writing‑down allowances in respect of that expenditure shall be made to it during a writing-down period of 5 years beginning with the year of assessment relating to the basis period in which that expenditure is incurred.

 [24/2001; 21/2003]

-(2) The writing-down allowances to be made to a company under this section for any year of assessment shall be an amount equal to 20% of the capital expenditure incurred by it on the acquisition of the intellectual property rights.
+(2) The writing‑down allowances to be made to a company under this section for any year of assessment shall be an amount equal to 20% of the capital expenditure incurred by it on the acquisition of the intellectual property rights.

 [24/2001; 21/2003]

-(2A) The writing-down allowances to be made to a company under this section shall be allowed only if —
+(2A) The writing‑down allowances to be made to a company under this section shall be allowed only if —

 (a) there is an undertaking by the company that it is an assignee of the intellectual property rights; and